-Ronald Meyer began his career as translator and editor of translations from Russian at Ardis Publishers, where he held the position of senior editor throughout the 1980s.
-He is best known for his translations of Anna Akhmatova's My Half-Century: Selected Prose (Ardis, 1992; 3rd edition 2013), for which he was awarded a Wheatland Foundation Translation Grant, and Fyodor Dostoyevsky's The Gambler & Other Stories (Penguin UK, 2010).
+I began my career as translator and editor of translations from Russian at Ardis Publishers, where I held the position of senior editor throughout the 1980s.
+I am best known for my translations of Anna Akhmatova's My Half-Century: Selected Prose (Ardis, 1992; 3rd edition 2013), for which I was awarded a Wheatland Foundation Translation Grant, with the recommendation of Joseph Brodsky, and Fyodor Dostoyevsky's The Gambler & Other Stories (Penguin UK, 2010).
 Four stories from the Dostoyevsky collection have since been reissued in Penguin UK's Little Black Classics and Pocket Classics (2015-16).

 Chekhov represents another major figure in my work as translator and scholar.
 I translated three stories for the Norton Critical Edition of Chekhov's Selected Stories (2014), one of which, "The Death of a Government Clerk," was broadcast on Symphony Space's "Selected Shorts" (January 2018).
 I was commissioned by the Atlantic Theatre Company (New York) to translate Chekhov's "Cherry Orchard," which was adapted for the stage by playwright Tom Donaghy (2005).
 My translation of Chekhov's "Kashtanka," commissioned by the great Drenka Willen, was adapted for a children's edition with illustrations by Gennady Spirin (Harcourt Brace, 1995).I have also authored two scholarly articles on Chekhov in English translation.

 In October 2015, I published a short piece about Russian poet Inna Lisnyanskaya for PEN's Banned Book Week.
 See "Cold War Dress Code: Remembering Inna Lisnyanskaya."